Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Additional Details of NPMC Problem

 Note that in both the NPMC problem \eqref{eq: NPMC} and the hypothesis testing problem \eqref{eq: HT lfd}, we are considering \textit{deterministic} classifiers and testing functions.
 The family of deterministic classifiers or testing functions works well when the strong duality holds.
 But in some cases, especially when the distribution of $X$ given $Y=k$ (for the NPMC problem) and the distribution of $X_n$ given $\theta=\theta_k$ (for the hypothesis testing problem) are not absolutely continuous, the strong duality could break under the family of deterministic classifiers or testing functions.
 In this case, for the hypothesis testing problem, \textit{randomization} has been shown to be a powerful method to solve the issue.
 For example, if we consider an enriched family of \textit{randomized} testing functions $\{\varphi: \varphi = \varphi_1 \text{ with probability } \omega \text{ and } \varphi = \varphi_2 \text{ probability } (1-\omega), 0\leq \omega \leq 1, \varphi_1,\varphi_2 \text{ map } X_n \text{ to } \{0, 1\}\}$, then the strong duality will hold again, which motivates the randomization part in the NP lemma.
 For the NPMC problem \eqref{eq: NPMC}, for simplicity, most of our theoretical results assume the strong duality (Assumption \ref{asmp: strong duality}) holds.
 In this situation, randomization does not help.
 However, it may help when the strong duality breaks, in which case an enlarged family of randomized classifiers may fix the strong duality.
-For simplicity, we do not discuss this case in the current paper and leave it to future studies \footnote{Thanks to one of the reviewers for pointing out the importance of randomization.}.
+For simplicity, we do not discuss this case in the current paper and leave it to future studies.

-Similar to the hypothesis testing problem \eqref{eq: HT}, the feasibility of the NPMC problem \eqref{eq: NPMC} is not always guaranteed.
+Different from the hypothesis testing problem \eqref{eq: HT}, which is essentially a binary problem and always feasibile, the feasibility of the NPMC problem \eqref{eq: NPMC} is not always guaranteed.
 However, if the strong duality holds (which can be characterized by Theorem \ref{thm: strong duality}), then an unbounded dual problem \eqref{eq: dual of NPMC} is \textit{equivalent} to an infeasible primal problem \eqref{eq: NPMC}.
 If the strong duality does not hold, then by weak duality, an unbounded dual problem \eqref{eq: dual of NPMC} \textit{implies} an infeasible primal problem \eqref{eq: NPMC}.